danielferreira-dias/geekathon-here4beer/README.md

 Manual planning → time-consuming & error-prone

-Oracle solves this by letting factories upload simple spreadsheets (sales history, inventory, and recipes).
+Clotho solves this by letting factories upload simple spreadsheets (sales history, inventory, and recipes).
 The AI (via Amazon Bedrock LLMs) analyzes the data and generates:

 📈 Forecasts – demand prediction for each product (SKU)